simolus3/drift/docs/docs/schema.md

 ## Enums

-Dart enums can either be stored as an `int` using their index or as a `String` using their name.
+Drift provides support for storing Dart enums in your database.
+Enums can be stored either as integers (using their index) or as strings (using their name).

 {{ load_snippet('enum','lib/snippets/schema.dart.excerpt.json') }}

-!!! warning "Footgun Alert"
+!!! warning "Enum Caution"
-    Using enums in your database can be risky.

-    - If you change the order of enum values (when using an `intEnum`), it can break your database.
-    - If you rename an enum member (when using a `textEnum`), it can also break your database.
+    While enums can be convenient, they come with some risks when used in database schemas:

+    1. **Changing Enum Order**: If you use `intEnum`, adding, removing, or reordering enum values can break existing data.
+The integer stored in the database may no longer correspond to the correct enum value.

+    2. **Renaming Enum Values**: If you use `textEnum`, renaming an enum value will make it impossible to read existing data for that value.

+    3. **Adding New Values**: Adding new enum values (especially in the middle of the enum) can cause issues with existing data or queries that assume a certain set of values.

 ## `int` & `BigInt` Columns

-For most cases, use the standard `int` type for storing numbers.
+For most cases, use the standard `int` type for storing integers.
 It's efficient and works well for typical integer values.

-Only use `BigInt` if you need to store extremely large numbers, and you will be compiling your app to JavaScript. `BigInt` ensures accurate representation of these large numbers in JavaScript environments, but comes with a slight performance overhead.
+Only use `BigInt` if you need to store extremely large numbers, and will be compiling your app to JavaScript. `BigInt` ensures accurate representation of these large numbers in JavaScript environments, but comes with a slight performance overhead.
+See the dart-lang [documentation](https://dart.dev/guides/language/numbers#what-should-you-do) for more information.

-For the majority of applications, stick with `int` unless you have a specific need for `BigInt`.

 ## `DateTime` Columns